borwahs/natalieandrob.com/readme.markdown

 # Disclaimer

-Red and Black Heart SVG image is copyright [Stephanie Sharp](https://www.etsy.com/people/SincerelySweets/).
+Red and Black Heart SVG image along with Red Heart icon is copyright and attributed to [Stephanie Sharp](https://www.etsy.com/people/SincerelySweets/).

-All images are copyright of Rob Shaw.
+All other images are copyright of Rob Shaw.

 Source code is MIT licensed with no added caveats.
 See LICENSE file for more details.